 When Marylanders approved casino gaming, voters thought the new revenue would increase education funding.
 But instead, Gov. O'Malley used $500 million of that money elsewhere in his budgets, followed by Gov. Hogan diverting $1.4 billion of casino money to plug holes in other parts of his budgets.
-In 2018, educators successfully fought for the passage of the Fix the Fund Act, which puts a constitutional amendment on the ballot in November to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
+In 2018, educators successfully fought for the passage of the Fix the Fund Act, which puts a constitutional amendment on the ballot in November (Question 1) to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
 If voters approve the amendment, it will be an important first step in closing the annual $2.9 billion underfunding of our schools.
 To learn more about the importance of voting yes on Question 1 to Fix the Fund and ensure that casino revenues go to increasing public school funding, visit VoteYesOnOne.org.

 Gov. Hogan's Anti-Public Education Record